 Many instances in which a user will post something that is disagreeable, so he becomes the target of these sociopaths.

-This is where social engineering is used to to break past peoples privacy filters, such as, spoofing a friends account.
-“Hey, my account was hacked, here is my new one”, which is often created by stealing that friends public information.
+This is where social engineering is used to break past people’s privacy filters.
+Such as spoofing a friend’s account.
+“Hey, my account was hacked, here is my new one”, which is often created by stealing that friend’s public information.

 Stay Safe From Doxxing Recommendations

-Some great things to do is to keep accounts separate.
+Some great things to do are to keep accounts separate.

 Your objective should ALWAYS be dead ends.